Recursive entropy in thermodynamics: expounding the statistical-physics basis of the zentropy approach: Introduction

-At first glance, there appears to be an extra term $\sum_k p_k S_{k}$.
-However, we will show that \eqn{eq:zentropy} is equivalent to \eqn{eq:entropy} if we group outcomes $x$ into groups $k$.
-Furthermore, there is a long history behind \eqn{eq:zentropy}, where it is primarily known as the \textit{recursive property} of entropy, which is a hierarchical form of the chain rule of entropy.
-This property of entropy has been widely used in the fields of information theory and quantum mechanics.
-The zentropy approach can be defined as the use of the recursive property to group microstates into more useful coarse-grained configurations, particularly in the context of quantum mechanics and density functional theory, where zentropy was introduced.

-The recursive property and chain rule are fundamental concepts in the fields of information theory and quantum information theory.
+The recursive property and chain rule are fundamental concepts in the fields of information theory.
 They can be found at least as far back as 1938 \cite[Chap.~IV, p.~176]{Tolman1938}, and subsequently immortalized by Shannon in 1948 \cite{Shannon1948}.
-However, the concept is rarely used in thermodynamics.
-It will be shown that restating entropy in the form of \eqn{eq:zentropy}, enables a hierarchical coarse-graining approach to limit degrees of freedom and greatly reduce computational complexity.
-The following textbooks are particularly helpful for general information on entropy and the recursive property \cite{Bengtsson2017,Nielsen2012,Cover2005}.
+For a good basic overview of entropy in information theory, see \cite{Bengtsson2017,Nielsen2012,Cover2005}.
+However, despite this long history, the concept is underutilized in thermodynamics and condensed matter physics, where it can be leveraged as a framework for addressing systems on multiple scales, enabling efficient coarse-graining of degrees of freedom while maintaining physical accuracy.
+We show that restating entropy in the form of \eqn{eq:zentropy} enables a reorganization of information such that thermodynamic systems are coarse-grained into subensembles with simpler mechanical rules than the system as a whole, providing explanatory power for emergent phenomena.

-In the remainder of the present work, we will (i) discuss the meaning of entropy and the recursive property, (ii) show an illustrative example of the recursive property of entropy to aid intuition, (iii) provide rigorous mathematical proof of the chain rule and the recursive property, (iv) derive the partition function based on recursive entropy as used in zentropy, and (v) discuss the usefulness of zentropy as an approach for emergent phenomena and reducing computational complexity.
-Note that in the following sections, we set the Boltzmann constant equal to unity, $k_B=1$, so that temperature and energy share the same units.
-We anticipate that the present work will motivate members of the thermodynamics and condensed matter communities to make use of the recursive property and zentropy.
+In the remainder of the present work, we will (i) discuss the meaning of entropy in terms of constrained and unconstrained degrees of freedom, (ii) build an intuitive understanding of the recursive property with partitioned configurations, (iii) provide a general proof of the recursive property as stated in the zentropy approach, (iv) derive the Helmholtz energy and partition function using the recursive property as the primary equation for entropy, and (v) discuss the usefulness of zentropy as an approach for emergent phenomena and reducing computational complexity, illustrated through its application to magnetic materials and liquids.
+We anticipate that the present work will serve as a reference that addresses common concerns about the statistical-mechanical foundations of the zentropy approach, and will motivate members of the thermodynamics and condensed matter communities to make use of the recursive property and zentropy approach.